Mshehu5/blockFuseLabsTest/README.md

 # blockFuseLabsTest

-the Section B Question 1 of the interview question thsi was implementedusing fastapi and postgresSQL
+the Section B Question 1 of the interview question this was implemented using fastapi and postgresSQL

 main.py - the routes and pydantic validation Database.py - includes the database connection